henriquenovais/react-compiler-overview/packages/step_by_step.md

 29. Show application on trigger "number" increase
 30. Show application on trigger "counter" increase
 > Add useMemo hook again to MemoizedComponent pass counter as props and test app
-31. Add "useMemo" again to MemoizedComponent.jsx
+31. Add "useMemo" again to MemoizedComponent.jsx with "counter" on the depedency array 32; Do code analysis: what is would have happened without the compiler
-32. Receive and use "counter" props in NonMemoizedComponent.jsx
-33. Receive and use "counter" props in MemoizedComponent.jsx
-34. Comment: "useMemo hook won't be useless but it will have much more specific usage"
+33. SPEAK: "useMemo hook won't be useless but it will have much more specific usage"
+34: SPEAK: "useMemo with React Compiler is behaving just like a signal"
+35. SPEAK: brief explanation of what is a signal and how this can be useful for context API architectures
-35. Comment: "React Compiler also is applicable, in the same way, for custom hooks"
+36. SPEAK: "React Compiler also is applicable, in the same way, for custom hooks"
+37. Please fill the talk feedback form
+> With useMemo hook again to MemoizedComponent do "use no memo" to disable compiler and test app
+38. Use "use memo" on the memoized component
+39. Show application on trigger "number" increase
+40. Show application on trigger "counter" increase
+41. Please fill the talk feedback form

 ## Opportunities (back to slides)